310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

 it's the summer holidays, yet so many people came over to celebrate your birthday. you're very blessed, midori.

-it looks like you got many presents, too. when it's about you, the first thing that comes to mind is mascot characters, yes~?
+it looks like you received many presents, too. when it's about you, the first thing that comes to mind is mascot characters, yes~?

-the truth is, i also brought mascot character merchandise for you. tadaaah, a football fish~…♪
+the truth is, i also brought mascot merchandise for you. tadaaah, a football fish~…♪

 i'm glad to know you like it. it's always nice to get what you love, no matter the amount, yes? ehehe…♪

-you look very happy being surrounded by your comrades and mascot characters. i'm also happy… *puka, puka*~♪
+you look very happy being surrounded by your friends and mascots. i'm also happy… *puka, puka*~♪
 {% endbubble %}

 ### Tetora